kevgross89/Phase-4-Project/README.md

 ## General Overview

 The stakeholder for this project is CNN (Cable News Network) which is a multinational 24 hour cable news channel.
+Specifically, this project is a tool that their news and reporting department could use to help identify real news vs. fake news.

 From their [website](https://www.cnn.com/about) CNN's mission is below:

 > **To Inform, Engage and Empower the World**
 >* We are truth-seekers and storytellers.